shesmu/developer-test/README.md

 1. Get your solution running in a Docker container or containers
 2. Describe (using the bottom of this README file):
   - How you would model the delivery pipeline from your local to production for your solution, assuming you were going to hand it over to a team of devs to maintain?
-  - How and where would you run this in Production if cost wasnt a factor?
+  - How and where would you run this in Production if cost wasn't a factor?